SmartPack/SmartPack.github.io/_pages/trans.md

 <h2 style="color: red; text-align: center">Translations</h2>

-<p style="text-align: justify"><tab1>Do you wish to use one (or more) of my application in your favourite language?
-If so, please help me to translate (or consider improving the existing translation) your favourite application via one of the following method listed in the bottom of this page.
-It will also be a great way to support the development of these applications that are open-source and freely available for everyone.</tab1></p>
+<p style="text-align: justify"><tab1>Do you wish to use one (or more) of our applications in your favourite language?
+Then, please help us to translate (or consider improving the existing translation) your favourite application via one of the following method listed in the bottom of this page.
+It will also be a great way to support the development of these applications, that are all open-source and freely available for everyone.</tab1></p>

 <p style="text-align: end"><a href="https://poeditor.com/" target="_blank"><img src="https://github.com/SmartPack/SmartPack.github.io/blob/master/assets/pic013.png?raw=true" alt="" width="150" height="50" /></a></p>